Andrey Rublev beats Thiem in 1st round at Australian Open - WHIZ News

 “When you see you have to play against Dominic you know it’s not going to be easy.
 I know he’s going through some not easy times so I wish him all the best to come back to the level he can be as fast as possible,” Rublev said.

-Rublev will now play either the Australian qualifier Max Purcell or Emil Ruusuvuori of Finland.
+Rublev will next play either the Australian qualifier Max Purcell or Emil Ruusuvuori of Finland.

+Thiem had treatment to his abdominal muscles midway through the second set but said it was not serious and he was not disheartened by his performance.

+“This tournament doesn’t change anything because I just had a really tough opponent,” he said.
+“I hope that I can improve the results at the South American clay.”

 No. 5 Aryna Sabalenka maintained her unbeaten start to the year with a 6-1, 6-4 win over Tereza Martincova.
 Sabalenka, who won the Adelaide International title in the first week of the year, hit 29 winners to her opponent’s seven as she won her fifth consecutive match.